 Note: I don't know the reason for the change in colour.
 One reliable source quotes it vaguely as a change in coordination of the metal ion.
 Another suggests that the blue precipitate involves a chloride ion (from the cobalt(II) chloride solution if that's what you used) as a ligand.
 You are unlikely to need to worry about this at this level.
 Remember the colour changes!

 Iron is very easily oxidised under alkaline conditions.
 Oxygen in the air oxidises the iron(II) hydroxide precipitate to iron(III) hydroxide especially around the top of the tube.
 The darkening of the precipitate comes from the same effect.

 I have shown the original solution as very pale pink (the palest I can produce!), but in fact it is virtually colourless.
-The pale brown precipitate is oxidised to darker brown manganese(III) oxide in contact with oxygen from the air.
+The pale brown precipitate is oxidised to a darker brown manganese(III) compound in contact with oxygen from the air.

 You start and finish with colourless solutions, producing a white precipitate on the way.

 This looks exactly the same in the test tube as the corresponding zinc reaction above - but beware the different formulae of the precipitate and the final solution.

 Note: The original colour of the iron(III) ion is very variable - from a pale yellow to a darkish orange-brown.
 None of these colours is actually the colour of the true hexaaquairon(III) ion.
 This is explored in more detail on the page about the acidity of the hexaaqua ions.

 If adding hydroxide ions removes hydrogen ions from the hexaaqua complex one at a time, it doesn't seem unreasonable that you could put them back again by adding an acid.
 That's just what happens!

 We'll look in detail at what happens in the chromium(III) case, but exactly the same principle applies to all the other examples we've looked at - whether for 2+ or 3+ ions.
 As long as you understand what is happening, you can work out the details if you need to.